cossssmin/email-remove-unused-css/README.md

 .ExternalClass, .ExternalClass div, .ExternalClass font, .ExternalClass p, .ExternalClass span, .ExternalClass td { line-height:100%; }
 ```

-Obviously, you will not be using the above classes and id's in the `<body>` of your HTML code, what means they will get removed — they are present in `<head>` only.
-To avoid that, pass the classes and id's in the _whitelist_ key's value, as an array:
+Obviously, you will not be using the above classes and id's in the `<body>` of your HTML code, what means they would get removed — they are present in `<head>` only.
+To avoid that, pass the classes and id's in the _whitelist_ key's value, as an array, for example:

 ```js
 var html = '<!DOCTYPE html>...'